bbauska/W3Cx-5of5/README.md

 **https://codepen.io/w3devcampus/pen/owgeyJ**

-Let\'s continue with the arrays.
+Let&apos;s continue with the arrays.
 We already encounter them during the first module but this time we will give more details.
-And maybe we\'ll come back again to arrays in the next module.
+And maybe we&apos;ll come back again to arrays in the next module.
 Each week, during each module we give some small extra information so that in the end, you will have a good view of each JavaScript concepts.